 RRSP

-The short comparison is an easy comparison but not enough to establish a strategy for your investments.
-Both have tax-free growth so it all comes down to paying your taxes before or after.
+The short comparison is easy but not enough to establish a strategy for your investments.
+Both have tax-free growth, so it all comes down to paying your taxes before or after.

 TFSA vs RRSP – The Details

-All the details well laid out for consumption.
+All the details are are well laid out for consumption.
 This is not a pro’s and con’s table but simply the rules of each account type.
-There are some details that can have a major impact at some point in life.
+Some details can have a major impact at some point in life.

 TFSA vs RRSP – Which is better?

-What better way to see what works best than running the scenarios.
-Below are 4 scenarios to review before you evaluate which account to choose first; TFSA or RRSP.
-Below you have the details of a TFSA vs RRSP calculator.
+What better way to see what works better than running the scenarios?
+Below are four scenarios to review before you evaluate which account to choose first: TFSA or RRSP.
+Below, you have the details of a TFSA vs RRSP calculator.
 Your marginal tax rate today vs tomorrow is important for a TFSA vs RRSP calculator.

 One option not illustrated is using the tax refund towards your mortgage payments.
 It’s an interesting option for those wanting to eliminate their mortgage fast.
 I am not a fan of it as your home is not an income producing asset unless you have a suite.

-If you do make your own TFSA vs RRSP calculator, you can play with the tax rate in retirement as well which is generally much lower than in your high income earning years.
+If you do make your own TFSA vs. RRSP calculator, you can also play with the tax rate in retirement, which is generally much lower than in your high-income years.

 TFSA Annual Limits